tranquilts/MATCH/README.md

 ### **Match count**
 The game tracks each correct match while they play.

-## **Pause Menu**
+## **Settings Menu**
-The game loads up the pause menu when the pause icon is clicked, which includes 'Restart', 'Main Menu', and 'Quit Game'.
+The game loads up the pause menu when the settings icon is clicked, which includes 'Restart', 'Main Menu', and 'Quit Game'.

 ### **Replay function**
 The replay function will be of use when the game has ended.
 This way the user will have a choice of whether or not they wish to continue the game and restart.